stimilsina24/stimilsina24/README.md

 ## Hi, I'm Santosh Timilsina, PhD 👋

-I am a scientist bridging the gap between wet-lab validation and computational discovery.
+I am a scientist bridging the gap between bioinformatics and wet lab discovery.
 Currently utilizing single-cell and bulk RNA-seq to uncover immune-suppressive mechanisms in oncology.